FuelLabs/fuel-indexer/docs/src/examples/basic-usage.md

 │           └── harness.rs
 ├── frontend
 ├── manifest.yaml
-└── schema
+├── schema
-    └── balance.graphql
+│   └── balance.graphql
+└── web-api-and-node
+    ├── Cargo.toml
+    └── src
+        └── main.rs
 ```

-As you can see, this structure has five main parts:
+As you can see, this structure has six parts:

+- `balance-indexer/src` - contains handlers for smart contract events
 - `contracts` - contains ABI and other generated files for Sway smart contract
 - `frontend` - contains assets for front-end use (not used here)
 - `manifest.yaml` - contains configuration for your indexer; you can read more about its structure [here](../components/manifest.md)
 - `schema` - contains data structures defining your index; more information can be found in the [Schema](../components/schema.md) page
-- `balance-indexer/src` - contains handlers for smart contract events
+- `web-api-and-node` - contains utilities to start a Fuel node and small web server for use in this example

 This is the contract for our example; for more information about Sway contracts, please refer to [The Sway Book](https://fuellabs.github.io/sway/latest/).